sassoftware/saspy/saspy/doc/source/getting-started.rst

 Submit SAS code directly from Python session
 ============================================
-The proceeding examples demonstrate commonly used Python methods that are available with the SASPy module.
+The proceeding examples demonstrate commonly used Python methods that are available with this module.

 If you encounter a situation where you need to submit SAS statements directly to the SAS system, the submit method can